 In three days, she tried fifty different potions, before she finally found one that worked.
 The woman she had treated with the successful drought actually kissed Aiga’s hand before hurrying from the hall to show her recovery to her family.
 It was some relief when Doil took over the logistics of producing and administering the potion to everyone in the city who displayed symptoms.
 That left Aiga free to turn her attentions on the real reason she had come to Merolate.
 She personally administered the cure to Kiluron after weaning him from his catatonic state.

 “Work, work, work,” she whispered, not sure if it was a description or a plea or a prayer.
 Then she sat back with nothing to do but wait and see if Kiluron would recover.
-No one else she had treated had been so far along in the course of the disease.
+No one else she treated was so far along in the course of the disease.

 By the following morning, Kiluron’s condition was unimproved.
 In fact, he seemed even worse than before, and Aiga worried that she should never had taken him from his coma.
 She could barely find his pulse, and he was sweaty and feverish.
 Having come to check on the Prime, Doil shared Aiga’s concern.

 “There must be something else we can try,” Doil insisted.
 “A larger dose, perhaps?
 We could try changing the formula slightly, or maybe there is another, similar formula you have used before that you could modify, as you did to create this one?”

 Shaking her head again, Aiga fought down the growing tightness in her throat.
 “A larger dose would kill him,” she whispered.
 “And he wouldn’t survive long enough for us to develop and test a different formula.”